 - San Mateo County Early Learning Facilities Stakeholder Survey Findings

 - Early Learning Facilities Site Assessments & Financing Strategy Phase 2 Presentation

 - Executive Summary, Early Learning Facilities Study 2016

 Facility Design and Maintenance Resources

-Maintaining healthy and safe conditions in child care and early education facilities is important for child and staff health and program sustainability.
+Designing and maintaining healthy and safe conditions in child care and early education facilities is important for child and staff health and program sustainability.
 Neglected conditions can lead to health problems, accidents and much higher costs for repair and renovation of buildings and grounds.
 Also, new research is identifying environmental hazards that can be avoided by use of proper practices and materials.
-The following resources were developed by the CCPC Facilities Committee to support early child educators and providers in caring for their facilities.
+The following resources were developed and compiled by the CCPC to support the design and maintenance of child care facilities.

-- Caring for Your Child Care or Early Education Facility: A Workshop for Administrators and Staff Presentation (Recorded session and presentation slides)
+- Caring for Your Child Care or Early Education Facility: A Workshop for Administrators and Staff Presentation (presentation slides)